BREASTFEEDING BENEFITS

 WHAT CAN I DO TO PREPARE FOR BREASTFEEDING?

-Attending a prenatal breastfeeding class can be helpful in preparing couples for the breastfeeding experience.
-Topics usually include how milk is produced, recommendations for positioning, how babies latch on, and prevention and treatment for common breastfeeding concerns.
-Or try to watch a breastfeeding DVD such as “Simply Breastfeeding” by Shari Criso.
-Good books can allay fears and dispel myths you may have heard about breastfeeding.
+One could opt to watch a breastfeeding movie such as “Simply Breastfeeding” by Shari Criso or read a recommended book to dispel fears and myths you may have heard about breastfeeding.
 Finally, talk to friends who have successfully breastfed so you have a support group to count on if you encounter challenges breastfeeding.
-Shop for items many women find helpful: Breast pump, breastfeeding chair and stool, My Brest Friend nursing pillow, 2-3 breastfeeding bras and camisole, bra pads (1 set washable cotton, 1 box disposable), nipple cream or lanolin (for sore nipples), My Brest Friend travel nursing pillow (inflatable for on-the-go), and breastfeeding shawl or cover up.
+Shop for items many women find helpful: Breast pump, correct flange sizes, breastfeeding chair and stool, My Brest Friend nursing pillow, 2-3 breastfeeding bras and camisole, bra pads ( washable cotton), nipple cream or lanolin (for sore nipples), My Brest Friend travel nursing pillow (inflatable for on-the-go), and a breastfeeding shawl or cover up.

 HOW DO I GET STARTED ONCE THE BABY IS HERE?

-4. Align your right nipple with your baby’s nose and slightly tip the baby’s head back, bringing his chin towards your breast.
+Align your right nipple with your baby’s nose and slightly tip the baby’s head back, bringing his chin towards your breast.
 Stimulate him to open his mouth wide by rubbing your nipple on his upper lip.

 HOW WILL I KNOW WHEN MY BABY IS HUNGRY?

 It is helpful to respond to a baby’s early signs of hunger rather than waiting for the late sign of hunger, which is crying.
 It is much easier to latch a baby who isn’t frantically hungry!
 Early signs of hunger include: the baby opens his mouth and turns his head to the side in search of the nipple (called the rooting reflex), sucking and licking motions, tense, clenched fists and leg movements such as “bicycle riding.”
+Crying is a late hunger sign, the infant should attempt to latch prior assisting him with a calm latching effort.

 HOW LONG SHOULD A BREASTFEEDING SESSION LAST?